philrz/super/book/src/super-sql/types/time.md

 ### Date/Times

+>[!WARNING]
-> _WARNING: These data types are going to change in a forthcoming release of SuperSQL._
+> These data types are going to change in a forthcoming release of SuperSQL.

 The `time` type represents an unsigned 64-bit number of nanoseconds since epoch.